LBlend/MornBot/README.md

 If you for some reason want to clean up my shitty code/contribute then these are the requirements:

-* Code should meet the PEP8 standard, max 120 char length
+* Code meets the PEP8 standard (max 120 char length)
 * Use single quotes unless it's necessary to use double quotation marks
-* Multi-line comments should use double quotation marks
+* Use double quotation marks for multi-line comments
+* Use snake_case var names
-* Var names should be lowercase.
-Split word with `_`
+* Var names that are not exposed to the user through e.g. help messages should be in english

-It is preferred that you also consider the following, however it is not required:

-* Use embeds, default embed color should be set to `ctx.me.color`
+* Use embeds unless you have a good reason for not doing so.
+Default embed color should be set to `ctx.me.color`

+This is not required, but preferred:
-* All responses should be in norwegian
+* Messages and all text exposed to the user should be in norwegian

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details